Space Jam: A New Legacy: Plot

 In Tune World, despite Bugs's protests, LeBron insists on teaching the Tune Squad the fundamentals of basketball.
 They soon oppose Al-G's team, the Goon Squad, composed of avatars based on real basketball players and led by Dom.
 Al-G converts Tune World and the rest of the Tunes to computer animation, live streams the game and abducts real-world people, including the other Jameses, into the Serververse.
 Al-G threatens to delete the Looney Tunes and imprison the spectators permanently if the Goon Squad wins.
 The Goon Squad use their abilities to score extreme "style points", ending the first half with a 1039–37 lead.
 LeBron realizes his mistake and allows the Looney Tunes to use their cartoon physics during the second half.
 They rally and take the lead.
 During a time-out, LeBron apologizes to Dom for not listening to his ideas.
 Dom forgives LeBron and joins the Tune Squad.

 Al-G takes control of the game and demonstrates a new ability to undo Tune scoring, effectively thwarting any further efforts.
 With ten seconds left in the game and the Tune Squad down by one point, a bug in Dom Ball's code, where a character is terminated and the game crashes after a specific move is performed, is recalled.
 LeBron volunteers to perform the move, uncertainly declaring that it will not affect him due to originating from the real world.
 However, Bugs intercepts a pass and does the move himself, sacrificing his life.
-Bugs, Al-G and the Goon Squad are all terminated as LeBron scores the winning point with Dom's help.
-The Looney Tunes and their world are restored and LeBron, his family and the other real-world spectators are returned to the real world.
+LeBron scores the winning point with Dom's help, terminating Al-G and the Goon Squad and restoring the Looney Tunes and their world.
+As LeBron, his family and the other real-world spectators are returned to the real world, a fading Bugs bids farewell to his friends.

-One week later, LeBron, respecting Dom's wishes, allows him to attend the E3 Game Design Camp.
+One week later, LeBron, finally respecting Dom's wishes, allows him to attend the E3 Game Design Camp.
 He subsequently encounters Bugs, who reveals that his cartoon physics allowed him to regenerate and that his friends have also entered the real world.
-LeBron, having accepted the Looney Tunes as his extended family, allows them to live with him temporarily.
+LeBron, having accepted the Looney Tunes as his extended family, allows Bugs to move in with him temporarily.